egarim/Ultra/Ultra.MainDemo.Module.Web/Controllers/ReadMe.txt

 ﻿Folder Description

-The "Controllers" project folder is intended for storing ASP.NET-specific Controller classes that can change the default XAF application flow and add new features.
+The "Controllers" project folder is intended for storing platform-agnostic Controller classes that can change the default XAF application flow and add new features.